kai0722/iac-typst-template/template/main.typ

   ),
   header: [76#super[th] International Astronautical Congress (IAC), Sydney, Australia, 29 Sep–3 Oct 2025.\ Copyright #{sym.copyright}2025 by the International Astronautical Federation (IAF).
 All rights reserved.],
   abstract: [
-    The Formation‑Flying Synthetic Aperture Telescope concept targets high spatial and temporal resolution by coherently combining light from multiple microsatellites to form a large virtual aperture for applications such as disaster monitoring.
+    The Formation Flying Synthetic Aperture Telescope concept targets high spatial and temporal resolution by coherently combining light from multiple microsatellites to form a large virtual aperture for applications such as disaster monitoring.
 A central challenge is controlling the relative positions and attitudes of the optical elements with sub‑wavelength accuracy, which is difficult because practical, high‑precision absolute ranging sensors for small satellites are not available.
 We propose and validate an **extended‑source image optimization** method that addresses this challenge by extending prior work based on stellar point‑spread functions to images of ground scenes—i.e., extended and potentially time‑varying sources.
 The key idea is to infer the degree of optical interference from statistical properties of the observed image, specifically the intensity standard deviation and the power spectral density, and to use these as feedback signals to actively control the relative positions and attitudes of the satellites’ optical units.
 The method is verified through numerical simulations and a ground‑based experimental testbed.
 The principal result is that wavelength‑level accuracy in relative position and attitude control can be achieved and maintained using only extended‑source images, thereby eliminating reliance on high‑precision absolute distance measurements.
 We further discuss applying the method to sequences of telescope‑pointing maneuvers required to change observation targets.
   ],
 )